RxSwiftCommunity/RxController/document/chapter3-viewcontroller.md

 A contraints method contains the SnapKit constraint creators of all the views in this view controller.

-**The constants used in the closure should be define in a private enum `Const` before the view controller**

 ```swift
 private func createConstraints() {